tnauckunas/multi-domain_field_repair_logs/vehicle-repair/prius_head_gasket_log.md

 - All sealing surfaces cleaned and prepped
 - Engine reassembled in full, including proper timing chain alignment and torque sequences
 - Fluids flushed and replaced
-- Successful startup on first ignition—no leaks, no misfires, proper idle
+- Successful startup on first ignition no leaks, no misfires, proper idle

 ---